Sounders get big win over New York Red Bulls with big boost from Jordan Morris and own goal

 “It’s very concerning,” Sounders coach Brian Schmetzer said.
 “In the first 15 minutes of the second half, we needed to control the tempo of the game.
 Some of our possessions that we lost, we were afraid to play. … You can’t always blame the defenders for giving up the goals, you’ve got to spread the responsibility to both sides of the ball.”

 After Seattle (14-9-7) let New York rally from a 2-0 deficit to tie the score, an own goal from New York midfielder Sean Davis in the 83rd minute gave Seattle the go-ahead score.
-Lodeiro capped the match by smashing a left-footed score into the back of the net in second-half stoppage time.
+Midfielder Nico Lodeiro capped the match by smashing a left-footed score into the back of the net in second-half stoppage time.

 The Sounders moved into second place in the MLS Western Conference standings with four games remaining in the season.
 If they can maintain that position, it would give them home-field advantage through the conference semifinals.